blackpeps/dbmslab2023/03. INTRODUCTION TO SQL/readme.md

 ### 4.2.
 Data Manipulation Language (DML)

-DML commands are used to modify the database and are responsible for all forms of changes in the database.
-The command of DML is not auto-committed, meaning it can't permanently save all the changes in the database and can be rolled back.
+DML modifies the database but doesn't auto-commit, allowing for rollback.

 #### 4.2.a.
 INSERT

 The `INSERT` statement is used to insert data into a table.

 Syntax:

+*To insert values into the specified column.*

 ```sql
 INSERT INTO TABLE_NAME (col1, col2, col3,.... colN) VALUES (value1, value2, value3, ... . valueN);
 ```